antimof/UxPlay/README.txt

 AppleTV model that cannot run modern 64bit tvOS, in order for the client to use a "legacy" protocol for pairing with the server.
-However, UxPlay still works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1);
+However, UxPlay still works if it declares itself as an AppleTV6,2 with sourceVersion 380.20.1 (an AppleTV 4K 1st gen, introduced 2017, running tvOS 12.2.1).
-it seems that the use of "legacy" protocol just requires bit 27 (listed as "SupportsLegacyPairing") of the "features" plist code (reported to the client by the AirPlay server) to be set.
+It was previously thought that use of "legacy" protocol requires bit 27 ("SupportsLegacyPairing") of the "features" plist code (reported to the client by the AirPlay server) to be set, but it was recently discovered that it was possible to switch that off (after a small protocol modification) to eliminate a 5 second delay by the client in making connections to the server.

 The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog

+1.65 2023-05-31 Eliminate pair_setup part of connection protocol to
+allow faster connections with clients (thanks to @shuax #176 for this discovery); to revert, uncomment a line in lib/dnssdint.h.
+Disconnect from audio device when connection closes, to not block its use by other apps if uxplay is running but not connected.
+Fix for AirMyPC client (broken since 1.60), so its older non-NTP timestamp protocol works with -vsync.

 1.64 2023-04-23 Timestamp-based synchronization of audio and video is now the default in Mirror mode.
 (Use "-vsync no" to restore previous